kjiwa/x86-boot-sector-c/README.md

+# DOS Boot Sector

 This is an x86 boot sector written in C. It is meant to bootstrap a DOS system on a FAT volume.
+A more detailed explanation of the code is available at https://crimsonglow.ca/~kjiwa/#/dos-boot-sector.

+[View](boot.c) the source.
+It works like this at a high level:

+* get the drive parameters
+* load the contents of the root directory into memory
+* look for IO.SYS in the root directory
+* load the first 3 sectors of IO.SYS into memory and begin executing it

 I've successfully compiled and tested it with the following tools: